ToF-/RentForth/v7/Story.md

         - write a note in page [s+d] : {CASH}

 2. Computing the value
-    - start with V = 0
+    - start with R = 0
     - run through each page [t] of the planner in chronological order
     - if page [t] contains a {CASH} note:
-        - update V with the value in the page if the value is greater than V (no value = 0)
+        - update R with the value in the page if the value is greater than R (no value = 0)
     - if page [t] contains a {RENT [d] [p]} note:
-        - update V with the value in the page if the value is greater than V (no value = 0)
+        - update R with the value in the page if the value is greater than R (no value = 0)
-        - in page [t+d] write the value [V+p] if [V+p] is greater than that the value already at that page
+        - in page [t+d] write the value [R+p] if [R+p] is greater than that the value already at that page

-And V will containt the maximum profit value for the given plan.
+And P will containt the maximum profit value for the given plan.

 Let's try this algoritm with our example case.
 First, we plan our orders: